pdonis/simpleblog3/README.md

 up as Python module names, they must be valid identifiers, which means they can't include hyphens.
-However, ``simpleblog`` allows you to use hyphens when referring to extensions, as in the ``render-markdown`` extension below; it converts the hyphens to underscores before looking up the module name.
+However, ``simpleblog`` allows you to use hyphens when referring to extensions, as in the ``render-markdown`` extension; it converts the hyphens to underscores before looking up the module name.
 Command names are handled the same way--see below.)

 - The ``archives`` extension adds containers for entries that